NekoDrone/relictify-api/README.md

 1. Install [dotenv-cli](https://www.npmjs.com/package/dotenv-cli).
 This repo does not provide the cli tool for you.
 2. Install other dependencies. `npm install`
 3. Decrypt development environment variables. `npm run decrypt-dev -- -k <decryption key>`
+4. Activate Prisma and seed the db `npm run db-migrate-dev`
-4. Run the project using `npm run dev`.
+5. Run the project using `npm run dev`.

 ## Contributing